swapnilyavalkar/disk-space-monitoring/README.md

 ### 6. Check Email Alerts

-If any disks on the monitored servers fall below 20% free space, an email alert will be sent to the specified recipients with detailed information as shown in below screenshot.
+If any disks on the monitored servers fall below N% free space, an email alert will be sent to the specified recipients with detailed information as shown in below screenshot.

 ![image](https://github.com/user-attachments/assets/b21ca1cf-0f37-4d01-8a81-cbfea87de8af)